 The basic structure of the Artificial Neural Network is loosely based upon how the human brain processes information using its network of around 100 billion neurons, allowing for extremely complex and versatile problem solving.

 This ability to process a large number of parameters through multiple layers makes Artificial Neural Networks very suitable for the variable-rich and constantly changing processes common to manufacturing.
 Moreover, once properly trained, an Artificial Neural Network can demonstrate a high level of accuracy when creating predictions regarding the mechanical properties of processed products, enabling cuts in the cost of raw materials.

 Machine learning is all about data, so understanding some key elements about the quality and type of data needed is extremely important in ensuring accurate results.

 With Predictive Quality and Yield, for example, we’re focused on process inefficiencies.
 Therefore, it makes sense to start by collecting historical data about the performance of the line or lines in question, as well as the losses incurred over time, in order to form predictions about future potential losses.

 To get the fullest, most accurate picture possible, that data should be gathered from as many sources as possible, since manufacturing processes – especially more complex ones – are affected by a very wide range of factors that are often interdependent.
 This can include everything from process data, quality data, raw materials, and even external factors like weather and temperature.

 Next, and just as importantly, we need to decide what question we want the Machine Learning model to answer – and whether it is possible to answer this question using the data that’s available.

-To get the most out of an Industrial Artificial Intelligence/Machine learning solution, manufacturers need to know which AI solution is best suited for their own unique sets of challenges.
+After all, to get the most out of an Industrial Artificial Intelligence/Machine Learning solution, manufacturers need to know which AI solution is best suited for their own unique sets of challenges.